 The apparent ‘greed’ of modern players looking out for themselves, as opposed to a specific crest, is seen as a negative by those that believe unconditionally in football’s inherent sense of romance, struggle, and destiny.
 However, it is ultimately necessary for progression, unless clubs have a long-term funding plan.

 In business, there are winners and losers, but there are also middlemen.
-Though seemingly little more than bit-players, in a sport now considered by many to be a ‘business’ in its own right, Southampton comfortably fall into the latter category.
+Though seemingly little more than bit-players, in a sport now considered by many to be a ‘business’ in its own right, Southampton comfortably falls into the latter category.
 They also, most certainly, do not fall into the category of ‘losers’.

 While it is frustrating for Saints fans to see top players depart almost every transfer window, this is not an undesirable state of affairs for any team wishing to escape the gravitational pull of mid-table obscurity.

 Ultimately the ideal scenario is to retain talents until they can command a useful price.
 Following the sale of Virgil Van Dijk to Liverpool, Southampton FC has a degree of stability that seemed unthinkable just over a decade ago.

 That is something that can easily be built upon, and other clubs could do a lot worse than to emulate Southampton in a bid to become a top-flight mainstay.

 One of the Championship’s promoted clubs of 2018/19, in the form of Sheffield United, is one such club that could use its solid reputation for youth development to its advantage.

 The last couple of years have seen some impressive Blades alumni, such as Dominic Calvert-Lewin and David Brooks make a name for themselves in the top flight.
 Serial Premier League winner Kyle Walker (of Manchester City) is arguably the greatest product from the Blades’ grassroots operations so far this century.